 Professional grooming can transform your underdog to a wonder-dog, but without some maintenance work at home, your dog will quickly become shabby.
 Daily brushing will keep long-coated dogs and cats from matting, but short-coated pets benefit from the use of a deshedding tool like the FURminator®.
 These professional quality tools help remove hair, which decreases the accumulation on your sofa and helps prevent nasty, soggy cat hairballs on your floor or bed.
 Frequent deshedding helps decrease cat hair matting and in turn helps those with allergies to pets.
 If you have a new puppy or kitten, start early, teaching them good grooming habits by trimming their nails one paw at a time and brushing them daily.

 Use a mat comb if a regular rake or brush doesn’t remove cat mats.
-Learn how to use a mat comb from a veterinarian in this free pet care video.
+See how to use a mat comb from a veterinarian in this cat grooming and pet care video.

 Cat Grooming: Removing Mats — by ehow.com